godriele/ACIT-2515-Linux-1-Assignment/README.md

 ## Step 2: Adding a custom Arch Linux Image using the web console

-  # Why would you need to a custom Arch Linux Image?:
+  # Why would you need to a custom Arch Linux Image:
   Having a custom Arch Linux images allows you to create a server that way you would want it.
 This means you can deploy new servers faster, and making sure they      all have a consistent setup

   Reference = https://www.freecodecamp.org/news/how-to-install-arch-linux/#:~:text=In%20other%20words%2C%20Arch%20Linux,desktop%20environment%2C%20and%20so%20on.